Luos-io/Documentation/docs/get-started/get-started3.md

 Now flash _board 1_.

 Then open the corresponding project for the second board you have.
-If you have twice the same board, just keep the same one...
+If you have twice the same board, just keep the same one.
-In _board 2_ we only want to have the blinker app service, so in the src/main.c or src/Arduino.ino file we just can make it like that:
+In _board 2_ we only want to have the blinker app service, so we can write the following code in the *src/main.c* or *src/Arduino.ino* files:

 ```c
 ...